tanvi-v/exadata-ansible/notes/to_do.md

 - DataGuard (low priority) - ExaCC/ExaCS Dataguard

 Santosh Questions
+- split playbook and then use workflow instead of just one job?
 - FPP
 - Bastion Servers
 - Using dynamic inventory: group names